7 tips for re-engaging customers after COVID-19 quarantine

 - Pop-ups — Like banners, pop-ups are an easy way to implement announcements globally across your website.
 Pop-ups allow for more room for text and will ensure the announcement doesn’t go unnoticed.

 - Social media — Your website isn’t the only place to make announcements.
 Make sure to get the word out on social media so that your customers will know you’re back in business even if they don’t visit your website.
-(Of course, it’s important to keep up your social media presence even during quarantine.
-Check out this blog post for some tips on social media during COVID-19.)
+You can also use social media listening tools to see what customers are asking about with regards to your reopening plan.

-Another way you can re-engage your customer base after quarantine is by sending out an email campaign to update your entire list.
+Another way you can re-engage your customer base after quarantine is by sending out an email or SMS campaign to update your entire list.
 Though your most loyal customers may regularly check your website or follow you on social media, most probably don’t.
-An email campaign is an easy way to send pertinent updates directly to your customers’ inboxes.
+An email or SMS campaign is an easy way to send pertinent updates directly to your customers.
 This increases the chance that they will see your message and re-engage with your business.

 3. Update your Google My Business listing with hours of operation

 If your business has a physical location or service area, you probably have a Google My Business (GMB) listing.
-If your business’ hours have changed or you had to temporarily close your doors because of the COVID-19 pandemic, you’ll want to make sure to update your GMB listing so that customers aren’t disappointed when they show up and you’re not there.
+If your business’ hours changed or you had to temporarily close your doors because of the COVID-19 pandemic, you likely updated your GMB listing to reflect these changes..

 4. Offer exclusive content or discounts

-Unfortunately, the quarantine has negatively affected many peoples’ finances.
-Even when the quarantine is over, customers may feel hesitant to spend money on anything that isn’t a necessity.
-You can entice your customers to convert — and support them in a time of need — by offering limited-time discounts or subscriber content.
+One of the best ways to engage and win back lost customers after COVID-19 is through exclusive offers and content.
+Unfortunately, the quarantine has negatively affected many peoples’ finances and even after the pandemic is over, customers may feel hesitant to spend money on anything that isn’t a necessity.
+You can re-engage with customers — and support them in a time of need — by offering limited-time discounts or subscriber content as you resume normal operations.

 6. Support your community

 The impact of COVID-19 on society is impossible to ignore.
-When we return to a new normal and your business begins to pick up, it’s crucial that we support those in our communities who were affected.
+Even after your business begins to pick up, it’s crucial that we support those in our communities who were affected.

-Many businesses are in a place to help directly, and are already doing so during quarantine.
-Some have started manufacturing masks and other protective equipment; others are offering food, hand sanitizer, and more to affected communities.
-But the need for help won’t end when quarantine does.
-Although people may not need masks anymore, they will still need food, medicine, and other essential supplies and services.
+Many businesses stepped up during the pandemic to manufacture highly demanded items like masks and hand sanitizer, while others offered food and more to affected communities.
+But the need for help doesn’t end after the COVID-19 pandemic, as people still need food, medicine, and other essential supplies and services.
 Showing your support not just during quarantine but also during recovery shows your business’ commitment to the community.
 Even if you’re not in a position to help directly, you can still organize charity events, team up with businesses who are in such a position, or make donations to organizations providing relief.

 7. Listen to customer feedback

 The period of recovery following quarantine may test how well your business reacts to customer sentiment and feedback.
 Businesses will need to closely monitor feedback and pivot strategy based on changing demands.
-For example, businesses that are now offering customers delivery, livestreaming, and other social distancing-approved services may continue to see customer demand for these services once quarantine has ended, as customers may still be wary of social interactions or find the services more convenient.
+For example, businesses that started offering customers curbside pickup, delivery, live streaming, and other social distancing-approved services are likely to see continued customer demand for these services after quarantine has ended, as customers may still be wary of social interactions or find the services more convenient.
 Your business’ success could depend on how well you meet these changing customer needs.

-Additionally, businesses that listen and adjust strategy based on customer feedback after the COVID-19 quarantine ends will improve customer satisfaction as customers will feel heard.
+Businesses that listen and adjust strategy based on customer feedback after the COVID-19 quarantine ends will improve customer satisfaction as customers will feel heard.
+To start utilizing social listening for your brand, check out Khoros Intelligence.

 How Khoros can help